Scientist of the Day - Christian Thomsen

 When the Museum finally settled into the Royal Castle Christiansborg in 1832, Thomsen proceeded to implement a novel classification scheme.
 Traditionally, museums of antiquities were curated by historians, who tended to impose their own particular views of history onto the objects within their care.
 Thomsen took quite a different approach; he decided to let the objects speak for themselves.
 He didn't pay any attention to where they were found; he was more concerned with their material composition, the manner of their production, and their intended use.
 As he arranged the artifacts in the Museum, he found they sorted themselves into three broad classes; those made of stone, those made of copper or bronze, and those made of iron.
 Moreover, it appeared from the details of manufacture that the iron tools and objects were made most recently, preceded by the bronze tools, with the stone tools and objects being the oldest.
 Therefore they represented the productions of three different and successive ages: the Stone Age, the Bronze Age, and the Iron Age.
 Thomsen did not invent the terms, but he was the first to use them as the basis for a museum classification system, and it was through Thomsen that they became widespread.

-The rest of the world learned about Thomsen’s three-age system when he published an essay in a Danish booklet, Ledetraad til nordisk oldkyndighed (A Guidebook to Nordic Antiquities) in 1836.
-The book was translated into German in 1837 and into English (as Guide to Northern Archaeology) in 1848.
+The rest of the world learned about Thomsen's three-age system when he published an essay in a Danish booklet, Ledetraad til nordisk oldkyndighed (A Guidebook to Nordic Antiquities) in 1836.
+The book was translated into German in 1837 and into English (Guide to Northern Archaeology) in 1848.
 It marks the beginning of modern archaeological classification practices.
-We have long held the German and English editions in our History of Science Collections, but only this year did we acquire the original Danish Ledetraad (second image), so it seems appropriate to celebrate his birthday this year as well.
+We have long held the German and English editions in our History of Science Collections, but only recently did we acquire the original Danish Ledetraad.
+We include here the titlepage of the 1836 Danish edition (second image) and a page opening that has woodcuts of some of the tools displayed in Copenhagen (third image, just above).
+We also show the title page of the 1848 Guide (fourth image, just below)

 The Museum of Nordic Antiquities was transformed into the National Museum of Denmark in 1891.
-There is an attractive oil portrait of Thomsen in the National Museum, reproduced here (third image).
-The woodcut above (first image) was printed in 1846 and depicts Thomsen guiding some visitors through his museum.
+There is an attractive oil portrait of Thomsen in the National Museum, reproduced here (eighth image, below).
+The woodcut that we opened with (first image) was printed in 1846 and depicts Thomsen guiding some visitors through his museum.